hazendaz/yuicompressor-maven-plugin/README.md

 Maven's plugin to compress (minify/obfuscate/aggregate) JavaScript and CSS files using [YUI Compressor](https://github.com/yui/yuicompressor)

+This repository is a restore of the original plugin as it was archived and usage will break on maven 4.0.
+The intent is not to build out a lot of new features but rather allow continued usage.
+However, project is open to all to contribute features if deemed necessary as well as any bug fixes.

 ## Documentation

 Full documentation is available under following link:  https://davidb.github.io/yuicompressor-maven-plugin/